FanirintsoaHarijaona/MLCybersecurity/README.md

 detection skills from a container personalized for them.
 There will also be the possibility of testing the robustness of the Machine Learning Model itself by uploading it and having it undergo adversarial attacks.

 # Requirements
+The main branch is the one that will be used.
 To run this project, it is preferable if you are on a Linux environment and possess x11 server already installed on your pc.
 Another requirement is to have both docker and docker-compose installed